mrtrkmn/mrtrkmn.github.io/content/posts/automate-ci-cd-with-slack-command.md

 ![](../../images/aws-gateway-post-method-exe.png)

-From there, navigate to Integration Request box to setup authentication keys and request body to Github.
+After setting the HTTP link, you will need to navigate to the "Integration Request" box in order to set up the authentication keys and request body for the Github API.

-For authentication, following headers are required to be set.
+To authenticate the request, the following headers need to be set:

 | **Key**       	| **Value**                         	|
 |---------------	|-----------------------------------	|